twright-msft/mssql-node-docker-demo-app/README.md

 app.get('/', function (req, res) {
 ```

-The next set of commands defines the connection parameters and creates a connection object.
+The next set of commands define the connection parameters and creates a connection object.

 **IMPORTANT:** Make sure to change your password here if you use something other than 'Yukon900'.